The new Porsche 911 Carrera T

 A sporty design and unique appearance

-The design of the 911 Carrera T highlights the emotionality and sportiness of the coupé with rear-axle transmission.
+The design of the 911 Carrera T highlights the emotionality and sportiness of the coupé with the rear-axle transmission.
 The body parts and wheels function as clear differentiating elements.
-At the front, the 911 Carrera T features an aerodynamically optimised front spoiler lip, and the Sport Design exterior mirrors are painted in Agate Grey Metallic.
-From the side, the new model is easily recognisable thanks to its 20-inch Carrera S wheels in Titan Grey.
+At the front, the 911 Carrera T features an aerodynamically optimized front spoiler lip, and the Sport Design exterior mirrors are painted in Agate Grey Metallic.
+From the side, the new model is easily recognizable thanks to its 20-inch Carrera S wheels in Titan Grey.
 The “911 Carrera T” logos represent another distinctive feature at the side.
-The rear view is characterised by the slats in the rear lid grille, the Porsche logo, the “911 Carrera T” model designation in Agate Grey and the sports exhaust system provided as standard, with centrally positioned tailpipes painted in black.
-The exterior colour options are Black, Lava Orange, Guards Red, Racing Yellow, White and Miami Blue, as well as the metallic colours Carrara White, Jet Black and GT Silver.
+The rearview is characterized by the slats in the rear lid grille, the Porsche logo, the “911 Carrera T” model designation in Agate Grey, and the sports exhaust system provided as standard, with centrally positioned tailpipes painted in black.
+The exterior color options are Black, Lava Orange, Guards Red, Racing Yellow, White, and Miami Blue, as well as the metallic colors Carrara White, Jet Black, and GT Silver.

 A puristic interior concept and new interior package

 The appearance of the passenger compartment also has a sporty and puristic emphasis.
-The driver enjoys black, four-way, electric sports seats with a seat centre in Sport-Tex fabric, while the headrests feature a “911” logo stitched in black.
+The driver enjoys black, four-way, electric sports seats with a seat center in Sport-Tex fabric, while the headrests feature a “911” logo stitched in black.
 This new Carrera T model also comes with the option to choose full bucket seats for the first time.
-Steering actions are completed via the GT sports steering wheel with leather rim, and the mode switch provided on the steering wheel as standard allows the driver to select different driving programmes.
+Steering actions are completed via the GT sports steering wheel with leather trim, and the mode switch provided on the steering wheel as standard allows the driver to select different driving programs.
 The shortened shift lever with shift pattern in red remains exclusive to the 911 Carrera T. The decorative trims on the dashboard and doors are black, as are the door opening loops.
-A new addition is the T interior package, which creates an even sportier look with the contrasting colours of Racing Yellow, Guards Red or GT Silver.
-These colours can be used to add visual accents on various interior components, such as the seat belts, the “911” logo on the headrests, the door opening loops or the centres of the Sport-Tex seats.
+A new addition is the T interior package, which creates an even sportier look with the contrasting colors of Racing Yellow, Guards Red, or GT Silver.
+These colors can be used to add visual accents on various interior components, such as the seat belts, the “911” logo on the headrests, the door opening loops, or the centers of the Sport-Tex seats.

 Improved weight-to-power ratio plus enhanced performance